|

 ![]() |

 The best way to deduce the year of construction from the chassis number is with the PDF-file that is available on the web site of the Jaguar Daimler Heritage Trust.
-The following scheme roughly applies:
+The following scheme roughly applies (see below for more details):

 In 1979 the automobile industry adopted the international VIN number format, which had a 6-digit number field.
 Jaguar followed in March 1981.
 A detailed explanation of this VIN number format is on my webpage with various technical illustrations. |